Herbert Sandler

 Herbert Sandler (November 16, 1931 – June 5, 2019) was a co-CEO (with his wife, Marion Sandler) of Golden West Financial Corporation and World Savings Bank.
 He died on June 4, 2019, at the age of 87.
+Golden West Financial's lending practices had Time magazine include Sandler and his wife Marion in their list of the "25 People to Blame for the Financial Crisis".

+Early life

+Herbert Sandler was born on November 16, 1931, in New York City.
+He grew up in a Jewish family in the Bronx.